2024/2025

 Educator-in-Residence

-Scarborough artist Myuri Srikugan will spend the next three months responding to the exhibition New Light, featuring works by Doris McCarthy, through the lens of her practice.
-During the residency, she will develop community-engaged programming that brings a contemporary perspective to work inspired by and about Scarborough – a place both she and Doris McCarthy call(ed) home – to connect a new generation of Scarborough artists and creatives to McCarthy's work and legacy.
-We’ll announce the outcomes as they develop, stay tuned!
+Scarborough artist Myuri Srikugan participated a three-month residency in spring/summer 2024, responding to the exhibition New Light, featuring works by Doris McCarthy, through the lens of her practice.
+During the residency, she developed community-engaged programming that brought a contemporary perspective to work inspired by and about Scarborough – a place both she and Doris McCarthy call(ed) home – to connect a new generation of Scarborough artists and creatives to McCarthy's work and legacy.
+Responses included a reflective video essay, film screening and panel discussion, and interpretive exhibition prompts for visiting school groups.

 ABOUT THE ARTIST